Kanga-Who/home-assistant/Supervised Install on Debian.md

 **2.1)** First you will start by updating Debian to make sure all the latest updates and security patches are installed.
 To do this you will use Putty to connect via SSH and copy and paste some commands.
 To connect to the Debian machine via Putty, you will need the IP of the machine from Step 1.19, and the username and password you created from Step 1.12.

 Open Putty and in the HOST NAME (OR IP ADDRESS) box, enter the IP of the Debian machine, then select OPEN.
 You will now be prompted to enter your username (login as:) and password.
 Now that you have logged in, copy the following command and paste into Putty window by right clicking your mouse button.
 You may be asked to re-enter your password.

 ```
 sudo apt update && sudo apt dist-upgrade -y && sudo apt autoremove -y
 ```

-Depending on the speed of your internet connection, this could take anywhere from 2 to 20 minutes to complete.
+Depending on the speed of your internet connection, this could take anywhere from 30 seconds to 20 minutes to complete.
 When finished, you will see the prompt.

 **2.2)** Now the operating system is up to date, you can install Home Assistant Supervised.
 Copy each line of the below commands one at a time and paste them into the Putty window, and press ENTER.
 ```